 One direction was to norwegianize the written Danish language.
 The founder was Knud Knudsen (1812-1895).
 He wanted, among other, ‘hard consonants’ in the Norwegian words such as bage > bake, gabe > gape, lede > lete.
 In 1887, the government decided that the reading pronunciation in schools should be phonetically Norwegian, and in 1893, Norwegian spellings were accepted in textbooks.
 The language was called riksmål, but renamed in 1929 into bokmål.

 The other group wanted to establish an independent Norwegian written language, founded on the many Norwegian dialects.
 This group was led by Ivar Aasen (1813-1896).
 Between 1842 and 1846, he conducted a thorough examination of the various Norwegian dialects, and established the basis for an independent written language called landsmål.
-In 1885, landsmål was equated with Danish, and in 1892 it was approved as a teaching language.
+In 1885, landsmål was officially recognised as having equal status with Danish, and in 1892 it was approved as a teaching language.
 In 1929, it was officially named nynorsk (New-Norwegian).

 Today, bokmål is the main written language in Norway, while the spoken language is dominated by dialects in the different regions.
 Nynorsk is used by 10-15% of the population, primarily located on the West Coast.